 When someone asks about a "postmark", we generally need to know how they are defining the term.
-We assume that when someone asks this question they are wanting to know what date the post office will put on the outside of the envelope.
+We assume that when someone asks what the postmark date on their letter will be, they are wanting to know what date the post office will put on the outside of the envelope.

 A date is applied in two primary ways.
 First, a date could occur in the postage that is applied to the envelope via a postage meter.
 This is a machine that prints the postage on the letter in red ink.
 A postage meter generally always has a date in it.
 Secondly, a date gets applied by the Postal Service when they "cancel" the stamp.
 This cancel process occurs on every letter that has a first-class stamp on it.